 The Flora of North America reports that O. nicholii grows in “barren areas with saltbush and ephedra, limestone or red, sandy soils,” around 4000 ft.
 Some plants of O. nicholii vary from typical spination, perhaps through introgression with other species.

-Even though the plants are large, some botanists proposed that O. nicholii was a variety of the smaller O. polyacantha rather than a distinct species.
-However, O. nicholii is hexaploid, whereas O. polyacantha is tetraploid.
+Even though the plants are large, it was once proposed that O. nicholii was a variety of the smaller O. polyacantha rather than a distinct species.
+However, unlike the hexaploid O. nicholii, O. polyacantha is tetraploid.